glycerine/goq/README.md

 ~~~

 The 'runGoqWorker' script in the Goq repo shows how to automate the ssh and start-workers sequence.
 Even easier: start them automatically on boot (e.g. in /etc/rc.local) of
 your favorite cloud image, and workers will be ready and waiting for you when you bring up that image.
 Do not run Goq as root.
-Your regular user login suffices.
+Your regular user login suffices, and is safer.

 using the system: goq command reference